Picture of The JBL Go speaker on the charge.

 Then, the status light comes on, as we see next.

-Picture of the blue glowing status light on the front of the speaker.
+Picture of the blue glowing status lamp.

-The blue glowing status light on the front of the speaker.
+The blue glowing status light.

 2. Wait for the Power Up Guitar Sound